Design Project: Herbs (*work in progress)

 The compostable plastic can be snapped closed for continued storage in the refrigerator and the sticker label would feature a tear line over the opening to ensure product consistency and safekeeping.

-Label design and final renderings to come soon.
+Label design and final renderings coming soon.

 © 2013-2025 Julia Tang